about us

 Louise Valentin

-Louis Valentin’s journey from Chicago to Harbor Country began 23 years ago.
-As a full-time resident, he has been deeply committed to building a strong community through various volunteer efforts, including addressing food insecurity and serving as an Ambassador for the Harbor Country Chamber.
-Louis has also contributed his time to local non-profit boards and currently serves as the Vice President of Harbor Arts.
-Passionate about the power of music to bring people together, Louis is dedicated to preserving the 27-year legacy of Music in the Park, ensuring that this beloved tradition continues to create magical, memorable moments for years to come.
+Louise Valentin’s journey from Chicago to Harbor Country began 23 years ago.
+As a full-time resident, she has been deeply committed to building a strong community through various volunteer efforts, including addressing food insecurity and serving as an Ambassador for the Harbor Country Chamber.
+Louise has also contributed her time to local non-profit boards and currently serves as the Vice President of Harbor Arts.
+Passionate about the power of music to bring people together, Louise is dedicated to preserving the 27-year legacy of Music in the Park, ensuring that this beloved tradition continues to create magical, memorable moments for years to come.

 Secretary